danielronalds/cptc/README.md

 Currently on Wayland, the clipboard will be cleared when the program ends (A limitation of rust clipboard libraries).
-To overcome this use the `--pause` or `-p` flag to prevent the program closing before you've had a change to paste the contents of the file!
+To overcome this use the `--pause` or `-p` flag to prevent the program closing before you've had a chance to paste the contents of the file!

+The program should auto-pause when it detects Wayland, however if you can't seem to paste the content you've copied, this might be the issue